sharvas/push_swap/README.md

 ## algorithm
 The algorithm is straightforward.
 For the stack of less than 100 numbers, stack is devided into three parts according to the value, 1/3 are the largest numbers, then 2/3 are the middle numbers and the last third are the smallest numbers.
 We start by going through the whole stack and pushing to **b** the largest third.
 Then we look for min and max in b and push to **a** the least "expensive" one.
-This way in **a** top and bottom are sorted, so we rotate to unsorted part and push to **b** the next third and then repeat the same with the last part.
+This way in **a** top and bottom are sorted, then we rotate to the unsorted part and push to **b** the next third and repeat the same with the last part.

 ![algorith](https://github.com/sharvas/push_swap/raw/master/images/ps_vis_2.gif)
 ([